Linear virtual sites with fixed distance

 Yes, this is correct.
 In our convention, the construction is C-Cl-X. There could be other use cases, of course, and I agree that this could just be done with a sign convention (>0 for "outside" the bond, <0 for "inside").

-#8 Updated by Justin Lemkul about 1 year ago
+#8 Updated by Justin Lemkul over 1 year ago

 David van der Spoel wrote:

 Just wondering whether fixing the 3FAD such that it can deal with 180 degree angles wouldn't be sufficient?
 It would do the trick for everything except diatomics like HF and CO.

 From my perspective, 3fad would cover things.
 I'm not sure how many existing force fields will require this kind of construction for diatomics.
 I know CHARMM/CGenFF do not.

 #9 Updated by Berk Hess over 1 year ago